honno/twitter-anew/README.md

 ## TODO

 * Code review is probably necessary 'coz I imagine it's all a bit messy
-* Document code that do weird specific things
+* Document code that does weird specific things
 * Have `addtolist` generate new lists if the `List_MAX` is exceeded
 * Have a more detailed `setup.py`
 * Use proper versioning